1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 Tuners

-Factory-fitted tuners were Kluson Deluxe units with double-ring plastic buttons and double-line text — meaning the words Kluson and Deluxe appear in two vertical lines on the tuner back plate.
-Single-line or later-style Klusons are a sign of a replacement set.
+Factory tuners were Kluson Deluxe units with double-ring plastic buttons and double-line text.
+The words Kluson and Deluxe appear in two vertical lines on the back of the tuner.
+Single-line Klusons or later-style replacements are a flag that the originals are gone.

 Back of headstock on a 1968 Gibson ES-335 showing original Kluson double-line tuners

-Back of the headstock showing original Kluson Deluxe double-line tuners with double-ring plastic buttons — the correct factory spec for a 1968 ES-335.
+Back of the headstock showing original Kluson Deluxe double-line tuners with double-ring plastic buttons.
+Correct factory spec for a 1968 ES-335.

-Authentication note: Any single hardware inconsistency — wrong pot codes, nickel plating, single-line Klusons, amber switch tip — doesn't necessarily mean a forgery, but it does mean the guitar has been partially parted out or restored.
+Authentication note: One hardware inconsistency on its own doesn't make a guitar a forgery.
+Wrong pot codes, nickel plating, single-line Klusons, an amber switch tip: any of these means the guitar has been partially parted out or restored at some point.
 Price accordingly and document everything.
 If you're unsure, a free appraisal from a specialist is the fastest way to get clarity before you buy or sell.

 The Case: The "Marigold" Interior

-• Interior color: The standard lining was a vibrant Marigold / Orange plush — one of the most distinctive case interiors in vintage guitar lore.
-Faded orange or a replaced lining is common but does affect desirability.
+• Interior color: The standard lining was a vibrant Marigold / Orange plush, one of the most recognizable case interiors in vintage guitar circles.
+Faded orange or a replaced lining is common and does affect desirability.

-• Exterior: Black tolex with a small Gibson logo badge near the handle — though badge placement and presence varies by supplier.
-Both Lifton and Victoria cases were used in this period, and the differences between them are a deep rabbit hole for case collectors.
+• Exterior: Black tolex with a small Gibson logo badge near the handle, though placement and presence vary by supplier.
+Both Lifton and Victoria cases were used in this period.
+The differences between them are their own rabbit hole for case collectors.

 • Hardware: Nickel-plated latches with a black interior lining on the lid panel.
-Original latches that still snap crisply are a bonus — they're often bent or replaced over time.
+Original latches that still snap crisply are a bonus, since they're often bent or replaced after decades of use.

-A case and guitar that have clearly lived together — matching patina, the orange plush holding the impression of the guitar's shape — is a meaningful signal of an undisturbed, original example.
-Buyers pay a premium for that continuity.
+A case and guitar that have clearly lived together, with matching patina and the orange plush still holding the impression of the guitar's shape, tells you the example is undisturbed.
+Buyers pay a premium for that kind of continuity.

-From a pure market perspective, 1968 occupies a specific and advantageous position in the vintage ES-335 hierarchy.
-Understanding that position is essential whether you're evaluating a purchase or considering selling your vintage Gibson.
+From a market standpoint, 1968 sits in a specific spot in the ES-335 hierarchy that works in the owner's favor.
+Worth understanding whether you're thinking about a purchase or thinking about selling your vintage Gibson.

 How 1968 Sits in the ES-335 Timeline

-To understand the 1968's place in the market, it helps to look at the full lineage.
-The earliest examples — covered in depth in our 1959 ES-335 authentication guide and our 1962 ES-335 guide — are the most collectible, with PAF pickups and wider nut widths regularly commanding prices well above $30,000.
-The 1968 retains the critical structural features — one-piece neck, long tenon — while trading the PAF for T-tops and a slightly narrower neck, landing it at a far more accessible price point.
+Start with the full lineage.
+The earliest examples, covered in our 1959 ES-335 authentication guide and our 1962 ES-335 guide, are the most collectible.
+PAF pickups, wider nut widths, prices regularly above $30,000.
+The 1968 keeps the critical structural pieces (one-piece neck, long tenon) but trades the PAF for T-tops and the wider nut for a slightly narrower one.
+The price drops accordingly.

 The "Narrow Neck" Factor

-The 1968 nut width of 1⅝″ is narrower than the coveted 1 11/16″ found on 1958–1964 examples, and this does suppress value relative to the earlier instruments.
-However, the 1968 neck profile is often round and deep — a comfortable handful that many modern players actually prefer over the flatter "blade" necks of 1966.
-The narrower width matters less than the depth once the guitar is in your hands.
+The 1968 nut width of 1⅝″ is narrower than the 1 11/16″ on 1958–1964 examples.
+That does suppress value relative to the earlier instruments.
+The 1968 neck profile is often round and deep, though, which a lot of modern players prefer over the flatter "blade" necks Gibson started shipping in 1966.
+The narrower width matters less than the depth once you're actually playing the thing.

 The Last-of-Its-Kind Premium

-Because 1968 was the final production year for both the one-piece mahogany neck and the long tenon neck joint, these instruments are increasingly recognized as the closing chapter of the classic ES-335 construction era.
-As that awareness has grown among collectors, 1968 models have been appreciating at a faster rate than the 1969–1975 examples that followed.
-The Gibson shipping data from 1948–1979 also shows 1968 as a transitional year in output volume, which helps explain why the construction changes that followed happened so quickly.
+1968 was the final production year for the one-piece mahogany neck and the long tenon joint.
+That makes it the last of the classic ES-335 construction era.
+Collector awareness of this has grown, and 1968 models have been appreciating faster than the 1969–1975 examples that followed.
+The Gibson shipping data from 1948–1979 also shows 1968 as a transitional year in output volume, which helps explain why the construction changes happened so quickly after.

 The Entry Point Argument